 The best part about blogging is that it lets you be your own boss and offers you the flexibility to work from anywhere in the world, anytime.
 Having said that, it is definitely not a piece of cake.

-I have found a new-found respect for all bloggers out there since as a blogger it is necessary that you don many hats – that of a writer, photographer, SEO expert, marketer, PR person and so on.
+I have found new-found respect for all bloggers out there since as a blogger it is necessary that you don many hats – that of a writer, photographer, SEO expert, marketer, PR person, and so on.
 Let me be completely honest with you.
 It surely has a huge learning curve initially.
 But, once you get into the groove of things, it doesn’t seem so daunting anymore!

 I had this vision of traveling the world and writing about it which finally led to the creation of The Roving Heart.
 However, I regret not having started earlier.
 Owing to the zillions of things to do, I kept on pushing it for a later time.
 I first started writing on a popular travel community site for a year before committing to this blog.
 And, it has been a year since I started one.
 Phew!
 How time flies!
 In my short stint as a blogger, I have managed to do a few collaborations with tourism boards and interesting stays.
 I have now started making money out of it too.

 It took me years to get me finally take the plunge to be a blogger.
 I was looking for signs to start a blog and finally, I had to win a contest in order to take the plunge.
-If you are reading this, I urge you to take this as a sign and not wait anymore like I did.
+If you are reading this, I urge you to take this as a sign and not wait anymore as I did.

 As a Chinese proverb goes, “The best time to plant a tree was twenty years ago, and the second best time is now.“